johnath/beep/README.md

 root or own the current TTY (e.g. non-root user logged in on `/dev/tty4`).

-`beep` only uses this as a fallback.
+`beep` only uses this API as a fallback.

 Documentation